 Within the management application, the actions resulting from Risk/Change Management and Investigation activities are divided into the following phases:

-Step Owner Activities ACTION GOING ON Action Owner Implements the proposed action within the deadlines defined, attaching the necessary evidence.
+Step Owner Activities ACTION ON GOING Action Owner Implements the proposed action within the deadlines defined, attaching the necessary evidence.
+ACTION TO VERIFY Lead Auditor Checks the attached evidence.
+Accepts if they are comprehensive, rejects if not.